goodr – scalable ux solutions & testing for e-commerce

 I brought this experience under one roof housing navigation for a single model all in one place.
 I also adjusted page headers to communicate the idea of the SKUs belonging to a single collection.
 The theory was that by adding variants the users would have an easier time locating products of interest and conversion would increase as a byproduct of easing the product discovery process.
 A/B testing via Omniconvert validated this hypothesis as true, with a 2% increase in conversion after implementation likely due to an easier product discovery process.
 I led, monitored, and implemented this project from Design to A/B test with support from our in-house Developer.

-fig 3.
+fig 6.
 Mobile search Figma prototype with suggestions.

 The original design (not shown here) was a basic search bar which did nothing for users besides let them shoot in the dark.
 Product discovery is a struggle at goodr as our offerings are vast, and by optimizing the search functionality we were able to reduce friction and create a stickier, more engaging, product discovery process.

-fig 4. the review module when I first arrived at goodr
+fig 7. the review module when I first arrived at goodr

-fig 5.
+fig 8.
 Prototype of the new review module made in Figma

 I reforged the reviews to be navigable and informative.
-Modules which previously did not expand where given light-boxes and expansion functionalities.
+Modules which previously did not expand where given light-boxes.
 Media which would get lost under piles of 5 word reviews was made accessible through media filter options and a media view module which would allow users to view customer images.
 These changes were planned for after I drew up a user journey map which identified pain points and opportunities for the module.
 These changes were also reflected on mobile (not shown here) as the design requirements for all of my e-commerce work has to be dynamic and responsive.

 The experience was given new life – users could now see the reviews and content they needed to see to boost their confidence in the brand.

 As an accessibility minded UX designer I find it critical to stick to guidelines set out by institutions like WebAIM.
 It is critical that the web be accessible to all.
 As dependence on websites increases throughout culture it is the duty of UX designers to ensure experiences are not denied any party on account of physical or mental differences.
 In light of this I try to design with accessible fonts and font sizes, and I make sure to check contrast whenever new color combos are introduced.
-Accessibility extends beyond the obvious however, and I believe clear groupings and low cognitive loads provide accessibility to many neurodivergent groups.
+Accessibility extends beyond the obvious however, and I believe clear groupings and low cognitive loads provide access to many neurodivergent groups.